Raoul Walsh: Outside interests

 Raoul Walsh was a breeder and owner of Thoroughbred racehorses.
 For a time, his brother George Walsh trained his stable of horses.
 Their horse Sunset Trail competed in the 1937 Kentucky Derby won by War Admiral who went on to win the U.S. Triple Crown.
 Sunset Trail finished sixteenth in a field of twenty runners.

 Some of Walsh's film-related material and personal papers are contained in the Wesleyan University Cinema Archives.

+Like many filmmakers of his generation, he was a lifelong supporter of the Republican Party but coupled that with “true tolerance of anyone around him without regard to race or social status."